Home

 The word is taken from the local word for miner’s hard hats.
 Originally the term was used to describe workers who went away to seek work, mainly at the mines.
 Later the term was used for the hats the workers wore, namely miners’ hats.

-Where does the makaraba hat originate from?
+Where do the hats originate from?

 The word which was originally used to describe the hats of the South African miners, is today used to describe the colorful protective headgear at soccer games.